BillK181/KlinkatsisWedding/README.md

 - 🔐 **Login System** — Simple name-based authentication with secure logout functionality, enabling personalized experiences for each guest and allowing the chatbot to tailor responses accordingly.

-- 💞 **Custom Design** — Multiple themed CSS files tailor the look and feel of different site sections (RSVP, login, chatbot, cities), creating a polished, cohesive, and user-friendly interface.
+- 💞 **Custom Design** — Multiple themed CSS files tailor the look and feel of different site sections, creating a polished, cohesive, and user-friendly interface.

 - 📅 **Countdown Timer** — A dynamic countdown displays the remaining time until the wedding, providing an engaging, real-time element for guests to enjoy.